econ-ark/HARK/README.md

 1) Download Anaconda for your operating system and follow the installation instructions [at Anaconda.com](https://www.anaconda.com/distribution/#download-section).

 2) Open Spyder, an interactive development environment (IDE) for Python (specifically, iPython).
 You may be able to do this through Anaconda's graphical interface, or you can do so from the command line/prompt.
-To do so, simply open a command line/prompt and type "spyder".
+To do so, simply open a command line/prompt and type `spyder`.

-3) Install HARK.
-First, try typing "pip install econ-ark" into the iPython shell within Spyder.
+3) Now it's time to install HARK.
+First, try typing `pip install econ-ark` into the iPython shell within Spyder.

     If that doesn't work for you, you will need to manually add HARK to your Spyder environment.
 To do this, you'll need to get the code from Github and import it into Spyder.
 To get the code from Github, you can either clone it or download a zipped file.